timothyholbrook/capstone-tornado-damage/README.md

 Questions:

-- How many casualties and injuries do tornadoes typically inflict upon the United States annually?
+-How many casualties and injuries do tornadoes typically inflict upon the United States annually?
-- What is the impact on crop damage compared to property damage caused by tornadoes in the United States?
+-What is the impact on crop damage compared to property damage caused by tornadoes in the United States?

 ## Project Requirements